qwersumme/LVSW/README.md

 ---
 ### Local execution

-You will need a .envlocal for local execution of the project where .env is located.
+You will need a .envlocal for local execution, where .env is located.
-.envlocal needs to have7 your
+.envlocal needs to have your database credentials